23 Oct Kristen’s Burn out blessing

 My body twitched, it hurt to move, and I didn’t want to eat or do anything.
 My emotions ran the spectrum of anger, depression, scared, anxiety, resentment, fear, etc. for no reason.
-I had to make lists for myself to do mundane tasks and needed to sleep after going only part way though my list and sleep I did!
-After a week I stopped feeling guilty for sleeping as much as I was because I now understood my body, mind and soul needed to repair.
+I had to make lists for myself to do mundane tasks and needed to sleep after going only partway through my list and sleep I did!
+After a week I stopped feeling guilty for sleeping as much as I was because I now understood my body, mind, and soul needed to repair.

 My mind was still at work.
 Deadlines rushed through my head.
 Tasks that needed to be done and meetings that were going on right now caused heart palpitations.
 Even though I knew work would be fine, I was scared that I may have missed something in my handovers to my peers.
 Worry, unfortunately, is a familiar space for me and my biggest worry is that I would be viewed as weak or be poison when I returned.